 Prevalence rates in the South West were similar to state rates (anxiety 9.3%, depression 8.5%, psychological distress 8.8%).
-About 10% of Bunbury residents were diagnosed with anxiety and 8% in Manjimup and Augusta - Margaret River - Busselton.
-Similarly, depression was diagnosed in 9% of Bunbury residents, 8% of Manjimup, and 7% of residents in Augusta - Margaret River -Busselton.
-Populations had similarly uniform rates of psychological distress, with 8% in Manjimup and Augusta - Margaret River - Busselton and 7% in Bunbury (Epidemiology Branch, 2021b).
+About 10% of Bunbury residents were diagnosed with anxiety along with 7.9% in Manjimup and 8.8% in Augusta - Margaret River - Busselton.
+Similarly, depression was diagnosed in 9.1% of Bunbury residents, 8.4% of Manjimup, and 7.6% of residents in Augusta - Margaret River - Busselton.
+Populations had similarly uniform rates of psychological distress, with 8.0% in